We have a streamlined and straightforward application process and here’s why:

 All of our standard BTL criteria still applies to the subject property on portfolio landlord applications.
-However, there is some additional criteria to consider.
+And there is some additional portfolio landlord specific criteria to consider.

-You may have existing clients who will be defined as portfolio landlords.
-If they apply for a transfer of equity, porting or further advance with us, you’ll need to complete the appropriate Buy to Let portfolio document in full and they’ll be assessed under the new policy.
+If they apply for a transfer of equity (PDF 955KB)Opens in a new window, porting or further advance with us, you’ll need to complete the appropriate Buy to Let portfolio document in full and they’ll be assessed under our portfolio landlord policy.

 You won't need to provide a Buy to Let portfolio document if they're applying for a product transfer.